Gala Inc.: Insider Trading Incident

 In 2006, three Gala Inc. employees were directed to pay fines for insider trading when they purchased stock with insider knowledge that Gala had secured a deal with Dentsu.
 On January 13, 2006, it was announced that the three were the first employees in Japan ordered to pay fines under a new law created by the Financial Services Agency of Japan.
-Group CEO Mr. Kikugawa gave a public apology regarding the insider trading.
+Group CEO Mr. Kikugawa issued a public apology regarding the insider trading.
 Gala also released a statement outlining the changes to their compliance management system and procedures put in place to prevent insider trading from happening again.